 The first half of this course will be spent in studying exemplary works of creative nonfiction.
 In the second half of the course, emphasis will be placed on writing and revising original work in a workshop setting.
-Fall only.
-Core: EC.
+Prerequisite: ENGL 110.
+EC.